xNINE2NINEx/HotTubLiquidators/wp-content/plugins/widget-yelp-reviews/readme.txt

 `To get more unique features we have <a href="https://richplugins.com/yelp-reviews-pro-wordpress-plugin">Yelp Reviews Pro</a> plugin`

 This plugin display Yelp Business Reviews on your websites in sidebar widget.
 A unique feature of the plugin is that it save reviews in WordPress database and have no depend on any services like Yelp to show these reviews.

+The plugin requires Yelp API key to work.
+To get the key, please <a href="https://www.yelp.com/developers/v3/manage_app" target="_blank">create Yelp application</a> under a free Yelp account.

 [youtube https://www.youtube.com/watch?v=nVyxAHmYQkU]